 - Bond Villain Stupidity: Buttermilk could easily have killed Bob, but delayed it in order to spend some time with him before doing so to take advantage of spending a day with his "idol".

 - Breaking the Fourth Wall: In episode 5, Buttermilk Eugene Buttwhick introduces himself as a fan of Bob and references past episodes, going so far as to reference the Youtube channel/username where Big Evil Bob videos are posted (The Real Gentleman).
 Bob expresses confusion about how Buttwhick could know all about the free banana incident, the trip to Myrtle Beach, the "full-proof plan", or, in Buttwhick's own words, "The Christmas Special".
-While Buttwhick initially seems GenreSavvy, he ends up being as mentally disorganized and ineffective as Bob himself, or even moreso.
+While Buttwhick initially seems smart, he ends up being as mentally disorganized and ineffective as Bob himself, or even moreso.
 Later, Sam and Eddie notice a camera as they leave Bob's house, and run from it fearing "the Government".
 The view of this camera pans out to reveal Buttwhick inside, watching them on Bob's computer.

-- Can't Get In Trouble For Nuthin': This series is founded on this trope: Bob's sole purpose is to offend, injure, or perhaps even kill Sam and Eddie, yet everything he does is interpreted by them as an incredibly gracious act of friendship.
+- Can't Get in Trouble for Nuthin': This series is founded on this trope: Bob's sole purpose is to offend, injure, or perhaps even kill Sam and Eddie, yet everything he does is interpreted by them as an incredibly gracious act of friendship.
 Sometimes, his own stupidity causes things to go wrong, other times Sam and Eddie's stupidity and obviousness are the sole reason Bob never successfully conveys his negative feelings towards them particularly in the third episode, in which Sam and Eddie believe Bob actually "predicted the future" and knew they were going to buy protective athletic cups and then planned for three months to "kick them in the groin to test them"; his clairvoyance was attributed, nonsensically, to simply being "really smart.".
 As the series progressed, Bob's schemes have actually begun to backfire in a way that causes him physical harm, specifically in the Christmas Special and the fifth and latest episode.
 However, in both cases, he's also subjected to misfortune at the hands of new characters, and in the case of the latest episode, the reason for this makes very little sense and doesn't follow as any kind of direct, meaningful consequence of his own evil deeds.

 - Character Development: The series presents the lead character turn from a mean-spirited jerk in the first episode to an enraged psychopath who attempts to set elaborate death traps and mails bombs disguised as Christmas presents.
 Also, though it is presented in the first episode, there is a trend to increasingly portray Eddie as the smarter of the two, who is, nonetheless, so gullible that he can be easily influenced to believe ridiculous things by the idiot Sam.
 However, in at least one case, Eddie actually acted in a much more stupid way than Sam when he misread a name tag that said "Santa" as "Satan" and attacked the wearer, Bob.
 This implies that it may not be a question of which one of them is more intelligent, but rather which one of them is an optimist or a pessimist.